 - referrals: visitors who visit your page after clicking on a link;

 - email: visitors who find your page through email marketing, such as newsletters, nurture flows, campaigns;

 - social media visitors: those who come to your website from social media channels;

 - paid visitors: users who found your content by the ads on search engines.

 3. Inbound Links to the Website

 Measuring Inbound links to your website is important to evaluate the performance of your link-building strategy.

-This is an issue which importance goes beyond the optimization of your website traffic since the number of links directing to your page is a factor taken into account by Google’s algorithm.
+This is an issue whose importance goes beyond the optimization of your website traffic since the number of links directing to your page is a factor taken into account by Google’s algorithm.

 4. Number of New Visitors vs Number of Return Visitors